What This Clause Means

 Reasonableness Standards Apply to Commercial Non-Competes in Most States

 Even in commercial leases, courts apply some form of reasonableness standard to non-compete provisions.
 An overbroad non-compete — covering all of California for 10 years — is unlikely to be enforced even if it was contractually agreed to.
 But a more targeted non-compete — no competing restaurant concept within a 2-mile radius for 1 year post-lease — is likely enforceable in most states.
-When evaluating a lease non-compete, consider: whether the geographic scope is proportionate to the market area served; whether the duration is limited to the lease term (or a short period post-expiration); and whether the business category restriction matches legitimate competitive concerns.
+The evaluation of a lease non-compete typically turns on: whether the geographic scope is proportionate to the market area served; whether the duration is limited to the lease term (or a short period post-expiration); and whether the business category restriction matches legitimate competitive concerns.

 Non-Competes as Part of Lease Assignment Transactions

 Non-compete provisions can complicate lease assignments and business sales.
 If a lease contains a non-compete preventing the tenant from operating a similar business for 2 years within 5 miles after lease termination, what happens when the tenant sells the business and the lease is assigned to the acquirer?
 Does the non-compete follow the original tenant (and prevent them from competing after the sale)?
 Or does it follow the lease (preventing the acquirer from opening a second location nearby)?
-Clarify assignment of non-compete obligations specifically in the lease — the original tenant should be released from post-lease non-compete obligations upon a successful assignment of the lease to a creditworthy assignee.
+Better-drafted leases address assignment of non-compete obligations specifically — releasing the original tenant from post-lease non-compete obligations upon a successful assignment of the lease to a creditworthy assignee.

-Three approaches: First, eliminate the non-compete entirely — push for a simple radius restriction on competing locations (which addresses the landlord's core concern) without broader non-compete language.
-Second, limit scope rigorously: specific business category (your NAICS code, not a broad 'retail' category); specific geography (radius from the location, not the landlord's entire portfolio); specific duration (lease term only, no post-lease extension).
-Third, negotiate a carve-out for existing business operations — any business you're currently operating before the lease signing date should be exempted from the non-compete, since you can't be required to wind down existing operations as the price of a new lease.
+Three approaches appear in negotiated leases: First, eliminating the non-compete entirely — a simple radius restriction on competing locations (which addresses the landlord's core concern) replaces broader non-compete language.
+Second, rigorous scope limits: specific business category (the tenant's NAICS code, not a broad 'retail' category); specific geography (radius from the location, not the landlord's entire portfolio); specific duration (lease term only, no post-lease extension).
+Third, a negotiated carve-out for existing business operations — exempting any business the tenant is already operating before the lease signing date, since winding down existing operations can't reasonably be the price of a new lease.

-- If non-compete remains, limit to 6 months maximum duration
+- Where a non-compete remains, negotiated versions limit it to 6 months maximum duration

-- Minimize geographic scope to 1 mile or the same shopping center only
+- Tenant-favorable versions minimize geographic scope to 1 mile or the same shopping center only

-- Ensure non-compete doesn't apply if landlord terminates the lease
+- Better-drafted clauses provide that the non-compete doesn't apply if the landlord terminates the lease

-- Check state law — many states limit or void lease-based non-competes
+- State law matters here — many states limit or void lease-based non-competes

-- If non-compete remains, limit to 6 months maximum duration
+- Where a non-compete remains, negotiated versions limit it to 6 months maximum duration

-- Minimize geographic scope to 1 mile or the same shopping center only
+- Tenant-favorable versions minimize geographic scope to 1 mile or the same shopping center only

-- Ensure non-compete doesn't apply if landlord terminates the lease
+- Better-drafted clauses provide that the non-compete doesn't apply if the landlord terminates the lease

-- Check state law — many states limit or void lease-based non-competes
+- State law matters here — many states limit or void lease-based non-competes

 Example Language: Bad vs. Better